-- Master sends useful data and slave sends dummy data - Master sends useful data and slave sends useful data. - Master sends dummy data and slave sends useful data.
+- Master sends useful data and slave sends dummy data - Master sends useful data and slave sends useful data - Master sends dummy data and slave sends useful data

-Transmissions may involve any number of clock cycles.
+Transmissions must be performed in multiples of eight clock pulses.
 When there is no more data to be transmitted, the master stops sending the clock signal and it deselects the slave.